deeptibhegde/Real-Time-Multiple-Person-Recognition-and-Tracking-for-CCTV-Camera/README.md

 # Real-Time-Multiple-Person-Recognition-and-Tracking-for-CCTV-Camera

+` Currently a repository for documentation, implementation details will be published in the future `

 A surveillance system for CCTV cameras which recognizes selected multiple target individuals and tracks in real time across multiple cameras, with detection, recognition, and kernel-based tracking modules.